scslab/cs240h-notes/12-information-flow-control/information-flow-control.md

     MkSec a >>= k = k
 ~~~

-Allow anyone to label a value but require privileges to unlabel
+Allow anyone to label a value but require the label's private constructor to
+unlabel.

 ~~~ {.haskell}
 label :: a -> Sec s a